vavramusser/vavramusser.github.io/_pages/r-spatial.md

 ---
 permalink: /r-spatial/
-title: "R Spatial Notebook Series"
+title: "The R Spatial Notebook Series"
 excerpt: "Introduction and Chapter Outline for the R Spatial Notebook Series"
 author_profile: true
 redirect_from:
   - "/r-spatial.html"
 ---

-# R Spatial Notebooks: A Comprehensive Guide to Spatial Data Science with R
+## A Comprehensive Guide to Spatial Data Science with R

 Welcome to the R Spatial Notebooks, a curated collection of interactive tutorials and resources designed to empower researchers, analysts, and enthusiasts in the field of spatial data science.
 These notebooks explore the rich ecosystem of R libraries and tools for spatial analysis, offering hands-on, reproducible examples to help you unlock the potential of spatial data.